Cinnamon Coffee Cake

 Then sprinkle on half of your streusel topping.
 Half of your streusel will go in the middle and the other half will go on top at the end, so make sure to save half for the top!

-Pecan streusel topping being sprinkled on top of sour cream coffee cake batter
+pecan streusel sprinkled on top of batter

 Then you want to spread the remaining batter on top.
 I like to dollop it on first, and then spread it out with a spatula.